tempesta-tech/tempesta-test/README.md

 Testing framework manages other hosts via SSH protocol, so the host running testing framework must be able to be authenticated on other hosts by the key.
 That can be done using `ssh-copy-id`.
+Root access is required on all hosts.

 Requirements can be checked with `check_deps/check_dependencies.sh`.
 It should be ran from `check_deps` directory.